 Public Art Policy

-View the Saint Paul's Public Art Policy for more information on public art in Saint Paul.
+See Saint Paul's Public Art Ordinance Progam for more information on public art policy in Saint Paul.

 The City of Saint Paul works in partnership with Public Art Saint Paul, a nonprofit, to maintain, promote, and exhibit public art.
 Find out more at Public Art Saint Paul.